Executive Leadership Team

 Nancy holds a Master’s Degree in Social Work and a Bachelor’s Degree in Psychology.

-Joe Naake, Outreach Director
+Joe Naake, Director of Strategic Programming

 Joe has been a Nevada County resident for over twenty years.
 Before working at Hospitality House, Joe worked locally in the Substance Use Disorder (SUD) field.
 He managed multiple recovery residences and provided SUD counseling for clients struggling with addiction.
 After witnessing how many clients had struggled with homelessness for various reasons, he decided to change careers.